-Our residents are fortunate to live in an area which offers a wide range of outdoor activities, cultural events and dining and a low cost of living.
-The program believes strongly that a healthy and balanced life outside of the hospital promotes resident training that is more productive and effective while at work.
+Our residents are fortunate to live in an area which offers a wide range of outdoor activities, cultural events and dining, and a low cost of living.
+The program believes that a healthy and balanced life outside of the hospital promotes more productive and effective resident training.

-The greater Rochester area gained national preeminence through the industrial revolution and civil rights movements; both shaped the city into a diverse and tight-knit community.
+The Greater Rochester Area gained national preeminence through the industrial revolution and civil rights movements; both shaped the city into a diverse and tight-knit community.
 Starting with the flour mills along the Genesee River, Rochester evolved into one of the country’s first “boomtowns” under the philanthropy of people such as George Eastman.
-Eastman helped to establish the University of Rochester, the Eastman School of Music and the Eastman-Kodak company, just a few of the institutions that would go on to shape the history of the city.
-Because Rochester was founded on innovation, intellectual curiosity and skilled labor, the metropolitan area continues to be a wonderful place to start a career, build relationships and raise a family.
-It has been voted one of America’s “most livable cities” and Forbes recently rated it the number 3 city in America to raise a family.
+Eastman helped establish the University of Rochester, the Eastman School of Music, and the Eastman-Kodak company, just a few of the institutions that would go on to shape the history of the city.
+Since Rochester was founded on innovation, intellectual curiosity, and skilled labor, the metropolitan area continues to be a wonderful place to start a career, build relationships, and raise a family.
+It has been voted one of America’s “most livable cities” and Forbes recently rated it the #3 city in America to raise a family.

 Rochester thrives on small businesses and local entrepreneurship.
-From locally sourced food, to independent art galleries, clothing boutiques and high-quality locally-owned bars and restaurants, the city has a congenial social scene that is both thriving and relaxed.
-Popular annual festivals include the International Jazz Fest, Park Ave and Corn Hill Arts Festivals, Real Beer Festival, Rochester Cocktail Revival, Fringe Festival and Lilac Festival.
-Weekends can be filled with anything: concerts by the Rochester Philharmonic Orchestra, a performance by the Rochester City Ballet, free concerts at Eastman, the Rochester Public Market, the Brighton Market or a minor league baseball (Red Wings) or hockey (Amerks) game.
+From locally sourced food to independent art galleries to high-quality locally-owned bars and restaurants, the city has a congenial social scene that is both thriving and relaxed.
+Popular annual festivals include the International Jazz Fest, Park Ave and Corn Hill Arts Festivals, Real Beer Festival, Rochester Cocktail Revival, Fringe Festival, and Lilac Festival.
+Weekends can be filled with anything: concerts by the Rochester Philharmonic Orchestra, a performance by the Rochester City Ballet, free concerts at Eastman, the Rochester Public Market, the Brighton Market, or a minor league baseball (Red Wings) or hockey (Amerks) game.
 Despite its size, Rochester offers something for everyone.

-In short, resident life in Rochester is rich with opportunities to take advantage of a diverse and accessible community with family members and co-workers who are all invested in making it a great place to work and play.
+In short, resident life in Rochester is rich with opportunities to take advantage of, in a diverse and accessible community with family members and co-workers who are all invested in making it a great place to work and play.